clh910936/slogo/doc/API_REVIEW_clh87_ht114.md

     Implementing communication from the backend to frontend.
 For transferring user inputs from frontend to backend, we are planning to let everything go through the channel between main classes of front and back ends, while the other way around will be taking detours and establishing separate communication channels, which could be effective and extensible to new features, but might also be potentially messy.
 #### Come up with at least five use cases for your part (it is absolutely fine if they are useful for both teams)
 * "fd 50"
-    * FrontInternal.Console reads in command and passes command to backend.
+    * FrontInternal.Components.Console reads in command and passes command to backend.
         * clh87: call parse() method on the command to pass it to the backend parser.
 It will then be interpreted and the Turtle Model will be updated with the new coordinates.
 The model will then notify the TurtleView.
 This will then adjust the visual of the turtle and the change will be visible to the user on the GUI.
         * ht114: SlogoTab calls transferCommand() on Window, which then pass the command and TabID to Master through the external API of Model componenet.
 Master identifies the type of command and invokes corresponding parser (TurtleParser in this case), who will parse the command and transfer information to associated exceturioner class (TurtleController).
 The executioner will execute the command and directly communicate with Tab (via the TabID) to modify the TurtleView on frontend.

 * "SetBackground White"
-    * clh87: FrontInternal.Console reads in commands and passes it back to the parser using the parse() method.
+    * clh87: FrontInternal.Components.Console reads in commands and passes it back to the parser using the parse() method.
 The parser will then interpret the command and will be able to directly call a changeBackground() method on the GUI.
 This method will check that the background is valid and will update the visual accordingly.
-    * ht114: SlogoTab reads input from FrontInternal.Console, transfers command and its own ID to Window -> Master -> EnvironmentParser -> EnvironmentController.
+    * ht114: SlogoTab reads input from FrontInternal.Components.Console, transfers command and its own ID to Window -> Master -> EnvironmentParser -> EnvironmentController.
 The chain eventually communicates the executioner result by calling setBackground on the SlogoTab where the commands set off in the beginning.
 * "XCOR"
-    * clh87: The FrontInternal.Console will read the input and pass it back to the Parser where it will then be passed to the Turtle Controller to be interpreted.
+    * clh87: The FrontInternal.Components.Console will read the input and pass it back to the Parser where it will then be passed to the Turtle Controller to be interpreted.
 Once it is parsed, the Turtle Controller will call the Turtle Model to retrieve the X coordinate.
-Lastly, the Turtle Controller will call the FrontInternal.Console's printToConsole() method where the value will be displayed.
+Lastly, the Turtle Controller will call the FrontInternal.Components.Console's printToConsole() method where the value will be displayed.
-    * ht114: SlogoTab -> Window -> Master -> TurtleParser -> TurtleController, which eventually invokes getX() on the backend Turtle class (the backend model corresponding to frontend TurtleView) and then passes the retrieved information to frontend SlogoTab for printing the query result to FrontInternal.Console.
+    * ht114: SlogoTab -> Window -> Master -> TurtleParser -> TurtleController, which eventually invokes getX() on the backend Turtle class (the backend model corresponding to frontend TurtleView) and then passes the retrieved information to frontend SlogoTab for printing the query result to FrontInternal.Components.Console.
 * "SUM 1 2":
     * clh87: The console will take in the command and pass it back to the Controller.
 This will then be passed on to the MathController where the appropriate calculations will be performed.
-Lastly, the Math Controller will call the FrontInternal.Console's printToConsole() method to display the value to the user.
+Lastly, the Math Controller will call the FrontInternal.Components.Console's printToConsole() method to display the value to the user.
-    * ht114: SlogoTab -> Window -> Master -> MathParser -> MathCalculator (the executioner for math commands), which invokes method of SlogoTab to print the calculation result to FrontInternal.Console.
+    * ht114: SlogoTab -> Window -> Master -> MathParser -> MathCalculator (the executioner for math commands), which invokes method of SlogoTab to print the calculation result to FrontInternal.Components.Console.
 * "MAKE myVar 20"
-    * clh87: The FrontInternal.Console will take in the command and pass it to the parser where it will then be passed to the Variables model.
-It will be added to the storage and the FrontInternal.Console will be notified of the change.
+    * clh87: The FrontInternal.Components.Console will take in the command and pass it to the parser where it will then be passed to the Variables model.
+It will be added to the storage and the FrontInternal.Components.Console will be notified of the change.
 The Variable View will then be updated as appropriate.
     * ht114: VariablePane of SlogoTab maintains a map of variables & values, which is empty in the beginning.
-SlogoTab takes the command from FrontInternal.Console -> Window -> Master -> VariableParser -> Storage, where the full list of variables is kept.
+SlogoTab takes the command from FrontInternal.Components.Console -> Window -> Master -> VariableParser -> Storage, where the full list of variables is kept.
 While updating its own data, Storage also notifies SlogoTab for updating the variable map held in its VariablePane, so that the most updated variables will be displayed on the frontend.